Platform One Party Bus Onboarding Process

 Open a Service Desk ticket .

-How do I get a CVE whitelisted for Trufflehog, Sonarqube, Twistlock or Fortify?
+How do I get a CVE whitelisted for Trufflehog, Sonarqube, Twistlock, or GitLab SAST?

 Open a Pipeline Exception Request ticket .

-How do I get access to JIRA/Confluence in another impact level?
+How do I get access to Jira/Confluence in another IL?

 Contact Support .